High Plains Drifter: Plot

 The Stranger assembles a group of citizens to defend the town and has them practice shooting, but soon realizes that none have the necessary skills.
 To keep the townspeople busy, he orders every building in town painted blood red.
 He then rides out of town without explanation, following the wounded Morgan.
-As he leaves, he paints over the town sign with a single word: "Hell".
+Before he leaves, he paints over the town sign with a single word: "Hell".

 The Stranger finds Bridges and the Carlins, who have just finished off Morgan, and harasses them with dynamite and rifle fire, leading the outlaws to believe the townspeople are responsible.
 Returning to Lago, the Stranger inspects the preparations — the entire town painted red, armed men on rooftops, picnic tables laden with food and drink, and a big "WELCOME HOME BOYS" banner — then he silently departs again.
-The outlaws arrive and easily overcome the poor resistance of the townspeople; the defenders are all killed, while the survivors are rounded up in the saloon.
+The outlaws arrive and easily overcome the poor resistance of the townspeople; many defenders are killed, while the survivors are rounded up in the saloon after several buildings in town are set on fire.

-The Stranger lures one of the Carlin brothers outside and whips him to death, then kills the remaining outlaws one by one.
-Belding, aiming a shotgun at the Stranger's back, is shot dead by Mordecai.
-The next morning, the Stranger rides past Mordecai in the cemetery.
-"You know," Mordecai says, "I never did know your name."
-The Stranger replies, "Yes, you do."
-As the Stranger rides off into the desert, a perplexed Mordecai stands beside the tombstone he just finished engraving: "Marshal Jim Duncan, Rest in Peace".
+The Stranger wraps a bullwhip around the neck of one of the Carlin brothers who is standing just inside the saloon doors, drags him outside and whips him to death, then kills the remaining outlaws one by one.
+Lewis Belding aims a shotgun at the Stranger's back, but is shot dead by Mordecai.
+The next morning Sarah loads a wagon to head out of town.
+The Stranger rides past Mordecai in the cemetery.
+Mordecai comments that he never did know the Stranger's real name, to which the Stranger replies: "Yes, you do."
+Mordecai's eyes widen.
+As the Stranger rides off into the desert, Mordecai stands beside the tombstone he has just finished engraving: "Marshal Jim Duncan, Rest in Peace."
+After riding deeper into the desert, the stranger gradually vanishes into the heat waves.